 The focus of the Seventh Power Plan MCS is on three areas intended to improve program design and delivery.
 These include

 - Ensuring full participation in programs;

 - Achieving voltage optimization; and,

 - Enhancing codes and standards.

-Full Participation in Programs
+Standard to Ensure Full Participation in Programs